-ORM's data provider and persister implementations shipped with API Platform.
+ORM’s state provider and processor implementations shipped with API Platform.

 In this case, the public (

 be able to query, filter, paginate and persist data automatically.

 This approach is super-convenient and efficient, but is probably not a good idea for non-CRUD

 and/or large systems.

-Again, it's up to the developers to use, or to not use these built-in data providers/persisters depending on the business logic
+Again, it’s up to the developers to use, or to not use these built-in state providers/processors depending on the business logic

-API Platform makes it easy to create custom data providers and persisters.
+API Platform makes it easy to create custom state providers and processors.

 Last but not least, to create Event Sourcing-based systems, a convenient approach is: